BenGOsborn/OsbornAI-Website/frontend/articles/containerize-machine-learning-models-with-docker.md

 <br />

-Now we will build the model.
+In the same file <i>model.py</i> we will build the model.
 We will use a Keras sequential model that contains:
  - A dense layer with a ReLU activation function with an output size of 24
  - A dropout layer with a dropout rate of 0.4 (40%)
  - A batch normalization layer